Royce Isaacs

 Isaac Hull (born February 8, 1989) is an American professional wrestler, better known by his ring name Royce Isaacs.
 He is signed to New Japan Pro-Wrestling and a former member of Team Filthy.
-From 2019 until 2020, Hull worked with the National Wrestling Alliance where he was a former NWA World Tag Team Champion.
-He also is known for his work in GCW Bloodsport, DDT Pro-Wrestling, and Championship Wrestling from Hollywood.
+He also is known for his work in DDT Pro-Wrestling (DDT), Championship Wrestling from Hollywood and the National Wrestling Alliance (NWA) where he was staying from 2019 until 2020 and former one-time NWA World Tag Team Champion.

 Professional wrestling career

 Early career

 Hull received his training at the Butcher Shop in Westminster, Colorado from his trainer, Lonnie Valdez.
 He wrestled primarily for independent wrestling promotions in Colorado before expanding his opportunities by wrestling in promotions throughout the US.

 DDT Pro-Wrestling (2016–2017)

 Royce Isaacs debuted with DDT taking part in their DNA Grand Prix 2016 round-robin tournament.
 In 2017, he did three additional tours with the promotion, usually where he was a tag team partner of Danshoku Dino.
 At Who's Gonna Top?
 DDT Dramatic General Election 2017 ~ Last Request Special!
 Isaacs became the Ironman Heavymetalweight Champion after taking the title off a pair of chopsticks before losing the title in a Gauntlet Battle Royal before the end of the show.